Eddie Joyal

-Edward Abel Joyal (born May 8, 1940) is a Canadian former professional ice hockey centre who played in the National Hockey League (NHL) with the Detroit Red Wings, Los Angeles Kings, and Philadelphia Flyers between 1963 and 1972.
-He also played in the World Hockey Association (WHA) with the Alberta Oilers/Edmonton Oilers between 1972 and 1976.
+Edward Abel Joyal (May 8, 1940 – July 20, 2026) was a Canadian professional ice hockey centre who played in the National Hockey League (NHL) with the Detroit Red Wings, Los Angeles Kings, and Philadelphia Flyers between 1963 and 1972.
+He also played in the World Hockey Association (WHA) with the Alberta/Edmonton Oilers between 1972 and 1976.

 Early life

 Born in St. Albert, Alberta, Joyal learned to play ice hockey on a frozen river downhill from his home.
-When healthy, he was impressed with the Edmonton Oil Kings of the WCJHL.
+When healthy, he impressed with the Edmonton Oil Kings of the WCJHL.
 He scored 84 points in two seasons when he was restricted to 58 games due to injuries.